Rewrite the Stars

 "Rewrite the Stars" is a song performed by Zac Efron and Zendaya for the film The Greatest Showman (2017).
 It was released on November 17, 2017, by Atlantic Records as a promotional single from the soundtrack.
 In Australia, "Rewrite the Stars" was released to radio on July 20, 2018.
-The song sees Efron's character, Phillip Carlyle-a privileged white man and Barnum's protégé- serenading Zendaya's character, Anne Wheeler.
+The song sees Efron's character, Phillip Carlyle—a privileged white man and Barnum's protégé—serenading Zendaya's character, Anne Wheeler.
 Their passionate connection is fraught with societal obstacles, including racial prejudice and class distinctions.
 Philip tries to convince Anne that their love can overcome these barriers, challenging fate and destiny to create a future together.

-The song is expected to appear in the upcoming 2026 stage musical adaptation of the film.
+The song appears in the 2026 stage musical adaptation of the film.

 Composition

 According to sheet music published at Sheetmusicdirect.com, "Rewrite the Stars" is a moderately fast tempo of 125 beats per minute.
 Written in common time, the song is in the key of B major.
 Throughout the track, Efron's vocal range spans from the low note of E_{3} to the high note of B_{4}, and Zendaya's vocal range spans from the low note of E_{3} to the high note of E_{5}.
 "Rewrite the Stars" had many melodic inspirations, most notably being "Unconditionally" by Katy Perry, produced by Dr. Luke, Max Martin, and Cirkut.